treeform/nim_emscripten_tutorial/readme.md

 ### Step3: Nim with OpenGL Triangle.

 The [step3.nim](step3.nim) is more complex as it requires loading shaders and setting up a triangle to draw.
+It also in includes a directory in a virtual files system:
+`--preload-file data` which generates a file called `step3.data` which is loaded right before a module is run.
+It also handles resizing of window as well.

 Again see it work natively:
 ```sh